Sofia Muravieva: 2021–2022 season

-Muravieva became age-eligible to compete at the senior level in domestic competitions for the 2021-2022 season; however, she was not eligible for senior international competitions because her birthday is one month after the cutoff, 1 July 2006.
+Muravieva became age-eligible to compete at the senior level in domestic competitions for the 2021–2022 season; however, she was not eligible for senior international competitions due to her birthday being one month after the cutoff, July 1, 2006.
 She received two assignments in the 2021–22 ISU Junior Grand Prix (JGP) circuit.
 She made her international debut at the 2021 JGP Slovakia, where she placed first in the short program, second in the free skate, and second overall behind Veronika Zhilina with a total score of 208.25.
 She then competed at the 2021 JGP Austria where she won the gold medal with a total score of 211.81.
 Due to the COVID-19 pandemic, the International Skating Union announced an alternate qualifying procedure for the 2021–22 Junior Grand Prix Final which allowed each winner of the Junior Grand Prix events to qualify for the final as opposed to evaluating the results of each skater over two events.
 Therefore, Muravieva's gold medal at the Junior Grand Prix in Austria qualified her a spot for the 2021–22 Junior Grand Prix Final.
 The event was scheduled to be held in Osaka in December; however, the event was canceled due to the COVID-19 pandemic in Japan.

-At the third stage of the Russian Cup, Muravieva won the silver medal behind Sofia Samodelkina with a total score of 214.82.
-Then at the fifth stage in Perm, she won the gold medal with a total score of 216.64.
-Then at the 2022 Russian Championhips, Muravieva initially finished second in the short program behind Kamila Valieva with a score of 81.87.
-However, her score was lowered by one point due to a delay in start penalty, which put her in third place behind Anna Shcherbakova.
-Skaters are given 30 seconds to get into their starting position for the program, but Muravieva took 32 seconds which resulted in the one-point penalty.
+Going on to compete domestically, Muravieva won the silver medal behind Sofia Samodelkina at the 2021 Russian Cup Stage 3.
+She then went on to win the gold medal at the 2021 Russian Cup Stage 5.

+Debuting on the senior national level, Muravieva competed at the 2022 Russian Championships.
+She initially finished second in the short program behind Kamila Valieva with a score of 81.87.
+However, her score was ultimately given a one-point deduction after it was determined that she took thirty-two seconds to take her start position rather than the maximum thirty seconds.
+This change in score moved Muravieva down to third place behind Anna Shcherbakova.
 She placed sixth overall with a total score of 230.31.

-At the 2022 Russian Junior Championships, Muravieva won the bronze medal for the second year.
-She finished behind Sofia Akateva and Sofia Samodelkina, scoring 211.62.
+At the 2022 Russian Junior Championships, Muravieva won the bronze medal for a second consecutive time.

+2022–2023 season

+Due to Russia's invasion of Ukraine, all Russian figure skaters were banned from competing international competition by the International Skating Union.
+Thus, Muravieva instead competed domestically on the Russian Grand Prix series (a series of all-Russian competitions in the same format as the international Grand Prix series).
+Competing at the 2022 Russian Grand Prix Stages 4 and 6, she took silver at both events.

+Going on to compete at the 2023 Russian Championships, Muravieva finished the event in fourth place.
+She then closed the season by placing fifth at the 2023 Russian Grand Prix Final.

+2023–2024 season

+Muravieva began the season by competing at the 2023 Russian Grand Prix Stages 4 and 6, winning gold and bronze, respectively.
+She then finished the season by finishing second at the 2024 Russian Championships behind Adeliia Petrosian.